Compulsory Attendance Laws

-1. Enroll in a non campus-based private school, that is, a private school that facilitates home education, and follow the procedures set by the school.
+1. Enroll in a non campus-based private school, sometimes known as an Umbrella or Cover school, and follow the procedures set by the school;

 2. Establish a home education program as defined in the statutes by sending a Notice of Intent to the local school superintendent, maintaining a log of activities and portfolio of work, and filing an annual evaluation using one of five evaluation choices.

 3. Establish a Private Tutoring Program.
 The laws around this option are very vague and, if you choose to go this route, be sure to select a tutor who has experience in setting up a legally viable program for you.

 While any of the above choices will provide compliance with Florida’s compulsory attendance laws, each has different implications for you..
 While some of these differences go to issues of recordkeeping and methods, the heart of the distinction is whether you want to be accountable to the state or to a private entity.